Preparing for your family’s future

 - Superannuation death nominations

-- Advance health care direction
+- An advance health care direction

 If you have made a binding nomination in your superannuation or insurance policies, the beneficiaries named in those policies will override anyone mentioned in your Will.